-As you know, we have been studying in the gospel of Luke and we have come to the sixth chapter where Jesus identifies His 12 apostles.
+As you know, we have been studying in the gospel of Luke and we have come to the 6th chapter where Jesus identifies His twelve apostles.
 If you'd like to turn in your Bible to Luke chapter 6, that would be a place to begin this morning.
-In verses 14 to 16 Luke introduces us to the Twelve.
-Luke 6:14, "Simon, whom He also named Peter, and Andrew his brother, and James and John and Philip and Bartholomew, who is also called Nathanael, and Matthew, also called Levi, and Thomas, James the son of Alphaeus and Simon who was called the Zealot, Judas the son of James and Judas Iscariot who became a traitor."
+In verses 14 to 16 Luke introduces us to the twelve.
+Luke 6:14, "Simon, whom He also named Peter, and Andrew his brother, and James and John and Philip and Bartholomew, who is also called Nathanael, and Matthew, also called Levi, and Thomas, James the son of Alphaeus and Simon who was called the Zealot, Judas the son of James, and Judas Iscariot who became a traitor."

 I was so struck by Judas and so desirous of understanding what was working in him and what was motivating him that when it came time to select a dissertation topic for my thesis in seminary, I elected to write a thesis on Judas Iscariot.
 And I did.
 The process of gaining all the information when you do a scholarly kind of work like that sent me to a number of libraries around Southern California, three or four or five libraries in which I imbibed everything I could find on the person of Judas Iscariot.
 There's all kinds of fantasy about him, all kinds of apocryphal literature about him.
 From the earliest times on up into the Middle Ages people were writing fanciful things about Judas to try to make him appear even worse than he was.

-I remember one writer wrote Judas actually died by exploding.
+I remember one writer wrote that Judas actually died by exploding.
 What happened was he became so vile on the inside that maggots filled his body and as they multiplied and multiplied and multiplied he was going through town one day in a wagon and he blew up all over the town.
-There are all kinds of really bizarre things that were written about Judas.
+And there are all kinds of really bizarre things that were written about Judas.

-We saw how that these common, unqualified men were transformed and they were empowered and the Lord Himself enabled them to preach and to teach and to heal and cast out demons and become powerful, official representatives of His Kingdom.
+But we saw how that these common, unqualified men were transformed and they were empowered and the Lord Himself enabled them to preach and to teach and to heal and to cast out demons and become powerful, official representatives of His kingdom.
 And we looked at their character, we looked at their personality and in some cases we learned a little about their life and ministry and even about their martyrdom.
 We have enough information to know that they were successful and we're living proof of their success.
 We are their progeny.

 And the gospels tell us all we know about Judas and after the gospels and his death in Acts 1 his name disappears from Scripture.
 But here he is in Luke 6 and at this point none of what will happen is known.
 And so he's just in the list.
 Well, by the time Luke had penned this, it was known and so he identifies him as Judas Iscariot who became a traitor.